-Physical barriers to digital communication include other environmental conditions like time, place, and medium.
-Time is a barrier if you don’t have enough hours in the day to respond to emails, update your website, or create content for other channels, and if you share information when people are not listening.
+Physical barriers to digital communication include other environmental conditions like time, place and medium.
+Time is a barrier if you don’t have enough hours in the day to respond to emails, update your website or create content for other channels, and if you share information when people are not listening.
 Place is a barrier if you try to communicate with people on a channel they don’t already use, or where they aren’t receptive to the information you’re trying to share.
-Medium is a barrier if your digital communication tools fail to work as expected, if an algorithm hides your message, or if the people you need to reach don’t have access to adequate software, hardware, or broadband internet.
+Medium is a barrier if your digital communication tools fail to work as expected, such as if an algorithm hides your message or if the people you need to reach don’t have access to adequate software, hardware or broadband internet.

 2. Emotional barriers

 Emotional or psychological barriers are perhaps the most common barriers to communication, digital or otherwise.
 It’s not enough for your messages to reach people.
 People also need to be willing to listen and believe, and make good decisions.
 An individual’s beliefs, attitudes and values have a strong influence on how they process information.
 People can easily misinterpret digital communication, which often does not include vocal inflections, tone of voice, facial expressions, body language or other types of visual or audio cues people rely on to understand emotional meaning.